zachmarmolejo/Cognition/README.md

 ./run.sh
 ```

 Once the services are running you can navigate to `http://localhost:3000` in a browser.
+- The python API goes in the Base URL section at `http://127.0.0.1:8000`.

+---

 ![Screenshot from 2024-11-27 11-44-45](https://github.com/user-attachments/assets/cf5826ad-f69e-4c66-b8d8-b5a681a79f5e)

+---